 At this downtown Airbnb, guests will stay in a private room in an apartment.
 They’ll have access to a private bathroom and a shared kitchen and living space.
 The kitchen is fully equipped and guests will enjoy free snacks and coffee.

 The apartment is within walking distance to many popular downtown attractions, including Point Park, Market Square, and PNC Park!
+It’s easily one of the best Airbnbs in Pittsburgh and we’d definitely recommend staying here if you want to get some real value for your money!

 Best Hotel in Pittsburgh – Drury Plaza Hotel Pittsburgh Downtown